 Putting it All Together

 Let’s assume you’re a recreational runner looking to improve your running fitness.
-Maybe you’re thinking of participating in a 5K or are serious about taking your running to the next level.
+Maybe you’re thinking of participating in a 5K, or want to take your running to the next level.

 - Friday – Rest

-- Saturday – long run– 10-mile at a relaxed
+- Saturday – Long run– 10-miles at a relaxed pace

 - Sunday—Rest or Cross-train

-Rome Was Not Built Overnight, Neither Is Your Running Program
+Rome Was Not Built In A Day, and Your Running Program Shouldn’t Be Either

-Just don’t get me wrong.
-I’m not suggesting that you have to start a well-rounded and challenging and elite-like running training program next week, with a lot of sprints, hill work and long distance running.
-That’s another recipe for disaster
+I want to be perfectly clear.
+I’m not saying that you should start a challenging program next week, filled with lots of sprints, hill work and long distance running.
+That’s a recipe for disaster.

 What I’m trying to do here is sell you on the importance of variety.
-Add it gradually to your training program.
-And if you like where you’re heading, then there is more of it once your body has adapted to the new training load.
+Add these new workouts to your training program gradually.
+You like where you’re heading?
+Do a little more.
+You always have a choice.

-Before you jump in and give the workouts a shot, you should keep tabs on your training and progress in your workout log.
+Before you jump in and give these workouts a shot, keep tabs on your training and progress in a workout log.